screx/cwl-tutorial/README.md

     label: Allow use of regex.
 ```

 In this example we are also taking a File as input.
-More on the file types used and their uses can be found on [the CWL documentation](http://commonwl.org/user_guide)
+More on the input types used and their uses can be found on [the CWL user guide](http://commonwl.org/user_guide)

 ```